 The learning environment in Reception enables children to access a range of learning opportunities that are linked to topic themes.
 The majority of learning activities in Reception are practical, provision based, both indoors and out.
 Indoor provision includes playdough, water, craft, painting, maths, construction, home corner, role play, writing, reading, small world and fine motor skills.
 Pupils have continuous access to outside during self directed learning time.
 Outside learning opportunities include water, mud kitchen, music, dinosaur den, construction, stage, mark making, wheels on Wednesday and gardening.
 Activities in provision are matched with the curriculum topic.

 We have daily focussed teaching for English and maths.
 Whole class input is followed by small group work with the Class teacher.
-As soon as they start our school, children are taught to read through the use of the Floppy Phonics scheme.
+As soon as they start our school, children make a swift start with reading through the use of the Floppy Phonics scheme.
 Children learn to hear, say, read and write letter sounds.
-Children take home a decodable book and library books of their choice to share and read.
+Children take home a decodable book and library books of their choice to share and read weekly.
 We also use Action Words to teach high frequency words, with children learning five new words every week from October half term.
 We want our children to love reading and encourage this through an environment that is rich with exciting texts, daily story time and a weekly visit to the library.
 Parents visit the library with their children once a week.
 We use Writedance to develop children’s gross and fine motor skills to underpin their handwriting.

 Maths concepts are taught thoroughly with children having opportunities to revisit, consolidate and extend learning throughout the year.
 Children have a whole class maths lesson, a morning maths starter and follow up activities in provision.
 Within provision children have opportunities to apply their maths skills practically and their language is developed through directed questioning.